IKOR-GmbH/sip-framework/docs/archetype.md

 ## Description

-This archetype creates a basic SIP Adapter project with a defined structure and necessary dependencies.
+This Maven Archetype creates a basic SIP Adapter project with a defined structure and necessary dependencies.

 ## How to create a SIP Adapter using SIP Archetype